the-turing-way/the-turing-way/book/website/foreword/embracing-digital-commons.md

 Following the principle of 'as open as possible and as closed as necessary,' we prioritise openness and transparency to esure access and equitable participation.

 * We evolve community roles and processes for open engagement and decision-making, ensuring transparency in pathways for community involvement and project direction.
 * We actively engage community members in co-creating accessibly written chapters and  openly licensed resources on data science, aiming to broaden participation in the fields of Data Science and research.
-Join us in promoting transparency and inclusivity in our community-driven initiatives!

 ### 2. Foster an environment for diversity in stakeholders, ideas, and activities

 Through proactive measures, we cultivate an environment that champions inclusion, collaboration, and ethical research, fostering a diverse range of contributors and a broad spectrum of knowledge outputs.

 * In _The Turing Way_, we offer clear community participation guidelines, a Code of Conduct, an acknowledgement process, and detailed resources outlining our operational methods.
 By creating pathways for involvement in both non-governance and governance roles, we actively support diverse community members and their unique contributions to _The Turing Way_.
 * Our resources are designed to embody and promote EDIA (Equity, Diversity, Inclusion, and Accessibility) principles.
-Join us in building a community that values and amplifies diverse perspectives!

 ### 3. Actively exemplify the practices we share

 As a community, an open science initiative, and the creators of a data science book, our commitment is to embody the practices we advocate in _The Turing Way_.

 * The practices we share in the book aren't just ideals — they shape the core of our project management and community engagement.
 Drawing from open science, extensive collaboration, and ethical research, we model practices that serve as a blueprint for integrating these principles into various work contexts.
 * Our Community Handbook encapsulates and disseminates these practices, providing a guide for others to launch community-led projects akin to _The Turing Way_ in diverse settings.
-Join us in building a community-driven future!

 ### 4. Proactively promote equity through collaboration with underrepresented communities

 In _The Turing Way_, our vision for a large-scale, global collaboration is rooted in acknowledging the expansive definition and scope of equity.

 * Diversity, intersectionality, equity, inclusion, and accessibility are woven into the fabric of _The Turing Way_ community.
 Our project is purposefully crafted to ensure the involvement of a diverse range of stakeholders, representing varied interests, and employs equitable approaches in addressing them.
 * Through the collective wisdom shared in _The Turing Way_ book, we're committed to ensuring that equity is not an additional responsibility but an integral consideration embedded at every stage of research throughout its lifecycle.
-Join us in promoting a future where equity is at the forefront of data science and research!

 ### 5. Build strategic partnerships with different stakeholders to accelerate the adoption of practices across sectors

 We're on a mission to fast-track the adoption of _The Turing Way_ resources and best practices across diverse settings, whether through formal partnerships or more informal collaborations.

 * In _The Turing Way_ community, we actively create spaces for cross-community collaborations, hosting engaging events like Collaboration Cafés, Fireside Chats, and Book Dash.
 Our commitment goes beyond our community borders – we actively contribute to the infrastructure we use and give back to projects led by our community members.
  * The users and contributors of _The Turing Way_ aren't just participants; they become advocates, implementing best practices within their organisations.
 To expand our impact, we have launched _The Turing Way_ Practitioners Hub, pioneering sector-specific collaboration across academia, government, industry, and the public.
-Join us in shaping the future of collaborative best practices!

 ### 6. Establish shared ownership for long-term maintenance and sustainability